alexearnshawvordel/axway-open-docs/content/en/docs/apim_relnotes/20200730_apip_relnotes.md

 API Portal provides an API consumer-facing interface that you can customize to match your corporate brand.
 API Portal is a layered product linked to API Manager, and requires both API Manager and API Gateway.
 For more information, see the API Gateway and API Manager documentation.

+Test from non-axway user who has not signed CLA

 ## Installation

 API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see the following options: